aelbozie/exercism-go/README.md

 # exercismSolutions
-Solutions to exercism.io exercises, some solutions are yet to be moderated by mentors.
+Solutions to various exercism.io exercises.
+Some solutions are yet to be moderated by mentors.